aws-samples/amazon-eks-security-immersion-day/content/6-network-security/1-network-policies/4-ingress-scenarios/index.en.md

 ```
 ::::

-**But wait, why is this successful even though we did not explicitly configure to allow ingress traffic from **client-one** appp in `default` namespace?**
+**But wait, why is this successful even though we did not explicitly configure to allow ingress traffic from **client-one** app in `default` namespace?**

-This is because the Network Policies are additive which means all the policies applied so far are considered for contollring traffic.
+This is because the Network Policies are additive which means all the policies applied so far are considered for controlling traffic.
 The `demo-app-allow-samens-client-one` NetworkPolicy we applied in the previous Scenario still exists in the Cluster and allows to traffic from **client-one** pod.

-Run the below comman to how check how many NetworkPolicy objects are configured so far in the Cluster.
+Run the below command to how check how many NetworkPolicy objects are configured so far in the Cluster.

 ```bash
 kubectl get netpol -A
 ```

-The ouput will show as below.
+The output will show as below.

 ```bash
 NAMESPACE   NAME                               POD-SELECTOR   AGE